sreerag-ms/conways-game-of-life-group-project/README.md

 1. ```sh
    bun install
    ```
-   This will install all required packages defined in the package.json file, including React, Ant Design, TailwindCSS, and other dependenci
+   This will install all required packages defined in the package.json file, including React, Ant Design, TailwindCSS, and other dependencies

 2. **Start the development server:**
    ```sh